robertabenincasa/project_Lorenz/README.md

 * *plot_difference*: produces a plot of the difference as a function of time.
 * *plot_rmse*: produces a plot of the RMSE as a function of time;
 * *plot_ensemble_trajectories*: produces a plot of the ensemble mean and its corresponding ensemble spread for each of the 3 variables;
-* *plot_ensemble*: produces a plot of *L* and *R* as a function of time.
+* *plot_ensemble*: produces a plot of *L* and *R* as a function of time;
+* *pred_time_vs_perturbation*: produces a plot of the predictability time as a function of the applied perturbation.

 The graphs are automatically shown and saved in the repository [output](https://github.com/robertabenincasa/project_Lorenz/blob/master/output) by running the main code.

-Finally, in the [test](https://github.com/robertabenincasa/project_Lorenz/blob/master/test.py) file all the functions defined in the [lorenz](https://github.com/robertabenincasa/project_Lorenz/blob/master/lorenz.py) file are tested through hypothesis testing in order to verify that they work properly.
+Finally, in the [test](https://github.com/robertabenincasa/project_Lorenz/blob/master/test.py) file all the functions defined in the [lorenz](https://github.com/robertabenincasa/project_Lorenz/blob/master/lorenz.py) file are tested through hypothesis testing in order to verify their proper functioning.

 Here the resulting animation of the Lorenz system:
 ![](https://github.com/robertabenincasa/project_Lorenz/blob/master/output/animation.gif)